Project-India/Pi-menu/README.md

 # Installation

-Just Replace The HTML Folder With qb-menu html Folder
+Just Replace your qb-menu to pi-menu EZ